🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 def dvc_workflow_example():

-# 1. new branch creation
+# 1. Create a new branch

 subprocess.run(["git", "checkout", "-b", "experiment/new-features"])

-# 2. new data additional
+# 2. Add new data

 import pandas as pd